marcoalopez/marcoalopez.github.io/personal_website.md

 https://pandoc.org/ **Pandoc** is a universal document converter, one of the first things I install on a new system.
 The offical website also includes a *"Pandoc in the browser"* utility, https://pandoc.org/wasm-demo/convert.html, that allows you to use Pandoc directly in your browser without installing it.

+[PostScriptToPDF](https://mendelson.org/winpostscripttopdf.html): If you often have to convert postscript files to PDF (e.g. using Perple_X) and do not have the professional version of Adobe Acrobat, this terminal-based tool is very handy and easy to automate using scripts.

+[Typora](https://typora.io/): I love writing in Markdown.
+I use it for everything, from quick notes to full documents.
+Typora is a minimalist Markdown editor and reader that I use often.
+Although it's not free, it's a one-time purchase with no subscription fees or renewals.
+This very website was created using Typora.

 ### **Free scientific software and libraries**

 https://www.perplex.ethz.ch/: **Perple_X** is a collection of Fortran 77 programs developed by James A. D. Connolly for calculating phase diagrams, thermobarometry, manipulating thermodynamic data, and modeling equilibrium phase fractionation and reactive transport.
 This software is a gem.
 The discussion group for users is at https://groups.io/g/PerpleX